mimoduo/mimogear/docs/README.md

 ##Updating Configuration

-If you just want to dive right into development, move down to _Running Gulp_.

 Now that you've downloaded all of the dependencies, let's take a moment to setup any variables that will help theme your site.
 Within the root of Mimogear, you'll find a list of variables within configuration.js.
-The main target of your configuration will be the font and heading style variables.
+The main target of your configuration will be the navigation, font, and heading variables.

 ##Running Gulp